knowhatelse/knowhatelse/README.md

  <br>

  🌱 I’m currently learning **.NET, Angular, and a little bit of React and Flusk, and basically everything I need in the moment** 😅
+ 🌱 And I'm looking foward to learn Fullter and Docker 👀
   <br>

  💬 Ask me about **anything you thing I might help you :) :D**